danialkeimasi/whoknows-template-manager-server/README.md

 5. [template test](api/documents/template_test.md)

 - ### Templates Documentation
-    you can read about templates and learn how to write a template [here](templates/).
+    1. you can read about templates and learn how to write a template [here](templates/).
+    2. if you need to know about data-catalogs click [here](data_catalogs/)
 ## :bust_in_silhouette: Who is in charge:
 - Mohammad Parsian
 - Danial Keimasi